 Please complete and return the Legacy Intention Form.

-Membership in the Legacy Society is accorded those individuals who have made a planned gift to the Bryn Mawr Hospital Foundation in one or more of the following ways:
+Membership in the Legacy Society is granted to those individuals who have made a planned gift to the Bryn Mawr Hospital Foundation in one or more of the following ways:

 - Gifts that provide life income, such as Charitable Remainder Trusts or Charitable Gift Annuities